 No. ACH and check transactions are posted in the order they are received.

 If I overdraw my account up to my limit and then make a deposit, is the remaining Courtesy Pay amount available?

 Yes.
 You will have access to the remaining Courtesy Pay amount less any service fees.

 Will the Credit Union pay all my Overdrafts?

 The Credit Union may honor a member transaction that results in an overdrawn account through the use of the Credit Unions program called 'Courtesy Pay.'
-Under this program, the Credit Union charges a service charge to provide for the payment of a transaction that would otherwise be returned due to non-sufficient funds (NSF) available at the time of presentment.
+Under this program, the Credit Union charges a service fee to provide for the payment of a transaction that would otherwise be returned due to non-sufficient funds (NSF) available at the time of presentment.
 The Credit Union is under no obligation to pay any overdraft.